 - Variable and return

 Let us look at some examples.
-First let us look at the syntax requirements by Python.
+First let us look at the syntax requirements by Python to write Functions in Python.
 Like before, we will consider Python 2.7 to be our standard.
 The same ideas will apply to other versions and even other languages.
 You can take a look at the Python 2.7 function definition for more reading, but the basic definition of a function in python will look something like this:

 def <function_name>(<Variables>) : <body>